 b) t-Reassembly

 This timer is used by the receiving side of an AM RLC entity and receiving UM RLC entity in order to detect loss of RLC PDUs at lower layer (see sub clauses 5.2.2.2 and 5.2.3.2).
 If t-Reassembly is running, t-Reassembly shall not be started additionally, i.e. only one t-Reassembly per RLC entity is running at a given time.
+The duration of the timer is configured by upper layers, as mentioned in TS 38.331 [5], using either t-Reassembly IE or t-ReassemblyExt IE.

 c) t-StatusProhibit